CitizenSensor/CitizenSensor/Wiki/CS_Device.md

 ![CitizenSensor Device Front](https://github.com/CitizenSensor/CitizenSensor/blob/master/Wiki/images/11000_03_GeraetVorderseite.jpg?raw=true)
 _Image 3: Front of CitizenSensor Device_

 For user interaction, the CitizenSensor device has a control button on the front for user input.
-The control knob can be turned to the right, to the left and it can be pressed.
+The control button can be turned to the right, to the left and it can be pressed.

 ![CitizenSensor Control Button](https://github.com/CitizenSensor/CitizenSensor/blob/master/Wiki/images/11000_04_Bedienknopf.jpg?raw=true)
 _Image 4: CitizenSensor Control Button_